 6. Don’t update your phone too much

 Now, this might sound a little bit unusual.
-Well, keeping your Android phone up to date can have its advantages.
+Well, keeping your Android phone up to date is among the Android tips and tricks almost every user would suggest.
 But everything has a downside too.
 If your device is low on storage and it’s a few years old, upgrading it to a newer version would consume extra resources.

 The device storage could even shrink down to the limit that it messes with your daily routine and all you have is a new Android and handful of essential apps.
 Because your phone doesn’t have the space to hold more apps.